jwplayer/ott-web-app/packages/common/docs/modularization.md

 ## Initialization

-We use [register](../platforms/web/src/modules/register.ts) function to initialize services and controllers.
+We use [register](../src/modules/register.ts) function to initialize services and controllers.
 Some services don't depend on any integration provider (like `ConfigService` or `EpgService`), while such services as `CleengAccountService` or `InplayerAccountService` depend on the provider and get injected into controllers conditionally based on the `INTEGRATION_TYPE` dynamic value (`JWP` or `CLEENG`).

-Initialization starts in the [index.tsx](../platforms/web/src/index.tsx) file where we register services.
-We do it outside of the react component to make services available in different parts of the application.
+Initialization starts in the platform index.tsx file where we register services.
+We do it outside the React component to make services available in different parts of the application.

-The app is loaded in the [useBootstrapApp](../packages/hooks-react/src/useBootstrapApp.ts) hook with the help of the `AppController` which is responsible for retrieving data from the Config and Settings services, initializing the initial state of the application and hitting init methods of the base app's controllers.
+The app is loaded in the [useBootstrapApp](../src/hooks/useBootstrapApp.ts) hook with the help of the `AppController` which is responsible for retrieving data from the Config and Settings services, initializing the initial state of the application and hitting init methods of the base app's controllers.

 ## Controllers and Services